 If you start to fall behind on your mortgage payments, it could eventually lead to foreclosure.
 Depending on your financial circumstances, your lender may offer a mortgage modification plan.
 These plans could help you stay in your home by lowering your monthly payments.
 If you've been struggling to make your payments, or already missed a payment, a mortgage modification may help.

 A mortgage modification changes the terms of your original mortgage agreement.
 Your lender will work with you to try and find a way to lower your monthly payment by adjusting the terms of your current mortgage.
 The goal is to help you get back on track.

 Lenders have several options when it comes to a mortgage loan modification.
 They'll work with you to find the best solution for your situation.
 You may want to talk to your lender about a mortgage modification if you:

 - Are in danger of falling behind on your mortgage payments

-- Have already missed a payment or two
+- Have already missed a payment

 - Aren't eligible to refinance your property